Latin Fresh

 Latin Fresh, real name Roberto de los Rios Reyes, is a Panamanian reggaeton and reggae en Español artist.
 He scored national hits in 1995, and toured central and South America in 1997.
-He completed a three-record contract for Sony Music, later signing to Machete Records, a subsidiary of Universal Music Group, with whom he released Plan Calle in 2006, an attempt to break into the U.S. market.
+He completed a three-record contract for Sony Music, later signing with Machete Records, a subsidiary of Universal Music Group, with which he released Plan Calle in 2006, an attempt to break into the U.S. market.